jim-collier/x9git/project/backlog.md

 		git push
 		~~~

-- 🔘 Get original commands and options working.
+- ✅ Get original commands and options working.
 At some point some just kind of broke (pre-git), and were never fixed.
+	- All nine commands work and are regression-tested; scommit/scompul/spush/mtm take -m or a positional message, mkbranch/chbranch validate their branch argument.

 - 🔘 Create a release-install script per platform (`bash` and \[`pwsh` or `cmd`\]), runnable via a single `curl`/`wget` (etc.) and documented under "how to install".
 Downloads, installs, and runs the latest release, with an option to abort.
 Update README.md with one-liner for both local and system-level installs.